fireundubh/playwithfire/fallout4/mods/auto-loot.md

 <!-- TITLE: Auto Loot -->

-If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)
+If you want to see more mods like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)

 # Auto Loot
 ## Version History